blakeharris3/blackjack/README.md

 - *If User draws an Ace and 10/Face Card, User was dealt a Blackjack and will receive 3:2 of their placed bet*

+- *User will be able to 'Double Down' a bet.
+However, they will only receive one more card after placing that bet*

 ### Struggles

 - Determining whether an Ace is going to count as 1 or 11 based off the hand that the user or dealer has.

 - Clearing the board and 'shuffling' the deck after that hand has concluded.

+- Arranging elements in jQuery, being put in the correct location

+- Finding the random cards value outside of the function.
+(You can't run same function because you'll get another random cards value)